 What's it like to work with us?

-Working with Serpil and James has been a pleasure.
-They took care of all of the interviewees to ensure they were comfortable and felt supported.
-Their questions elicited wonderful insights and the podcast editing process was a dream.
-The whole process was wonderful and I’m so happy with the outcomes.
+Working with Written & Recorded has been a pleasure.
+They ensured interviewees were comfortable and felt supported, their questions elicited wonderful insights and the podcast editing process was a dream.
+I’m so happy with the outcome.

-It has been a delight to work with Serpil and James on the trailer and first episode of our podcast.
+It’s been a delight to work with Written & Recorded on our podcast.
 Their invaluable advice and skillful editing transformed the material I gave them and let the story and the guests shine.
-In such a difficult year, it was bliss to find one thing that was so easy and exceeded all expectations.
+It was so easy and exceeded all expectations.

-The Master Series podcast was only made possible by the expert guidance, knowledge and skill-sets of Serpil and James of Written & Recorded.
-Their craft has shown me how much of a key role podcasting plays in creating valuable content – podcasting should be embraced as much as possible.
+The Master Series podcast was made possible by the expert guidance, knowledge and skill-sets of Written & Recorded.
+Their craft has shown how much of a key role podcasting plays in creating valuable content.
 Their production is top draw!